cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

-results of running the nodes with the optimization, that is, without modifying the code. ![rfc-103-comparison](./images/rfc-103-optimization-comparison.png) The node in orange called _validator04_ joins the network at arount height 100 and starts performing BlockSync.
+results of running the nodes with the optimization, that is, without modifying the code. ![rfc-103-comparison](./images/rfc-103-optimization-comparison.png) The node in orange called _validator04_ joins the network at arount height 100 and starts performing block sync.
 In the graph at the bottom we can see the height of all nodes and in particular how this node starts from height 0 and catches up with the other nodes.
 Also we can observe that, when the optimization is disabled (left side), while the orange node is catching up, both its mempool